yury-lysogorskiy/lammps/doc/src/Run_formats.rst

 Another source of confusion about the "Atoms" section format is the ordering of columns.
-The three atom style variants `atom_style full`, `atom_style hybrid charge molecular`, and `atom_style hybrid molecular charge` all carry the same per-atom information, but in the data file the Atoms section has the columns 'Atom-ID Molecule-ID Atom-type Charge X Y Z' for atom style full, but hybrid atom styles the first columns are always 'Atom-ID Atom-type X Y Z' and then followed by any *additional* data added by the hybrid styles, and thus 'Charge Molecule-ID' for the first hybrid style and 'Molecule-ID Charge' in the second hybrid style variant.
+The three atom style variants `atom_style full`, `atom_style hybrid charge molecular`, and `atom_style hybrid molecular charge` all carry the same per-atom information.
+However, in data files, the Atoms section has the columns 'Atom-ID Molecule-ID Atom-type Charge X Y Z' for atom style full, but for hybrid atom styles the first columns are always 'Atom-ID Atom-type X Y Z' followed by any *additional* data added by the hybrid styles, for example, 'Charge Molecule-ID' for the first hybrid style and 'Molecule-ID Charge' in the second hybrid style variant.
 Finally, an alternative to a hybrid atom style is to use fix property/atom, e.g. to add molecule IDs to atom style charge.
 In this